 As with any sport, players may incur injury during the season.
-All players must have a current Consent to Treat form on file with LAHA.
-Players will not be allowed to participate until this form is received by LAHA.
+All players must have a current, physical Consent to Treat form on file with LAHA.
+Players will not be allowed to participate until a printed version of this form is received by LAHA.